-The project started implementation on 1 August 2007 with the first equipment installed by September 2007.
 The operational lifetime of the project is expected to be at least 10 years.
 The crediting period will start on 1 January 2008 and continue to 31 December 2012.
 A further 5 year crediting period (2013-2017) after the end the first commitment period is intended but will need to be formally approved by the DNA of Ukraine.
-Before the project can enter into the subsequent crediting period the operational lifetime of the project will need to be defined more precisely as the crediting period shall not extend beyond the operational lifetime of the project.
+Before the project can enter into the subsequent crediting period, the operational lifetime of the project will need to be defined more precisely as the crediting period shall not extend beyond the operational lifetime of the project.